Totomosic/Storm/README.md

 C++ UCI Chess engine inspired by [Stockfish](https://stockfishchess.org/).
 Created using ideas learned during the development of [Boxfish](https://github.com/Totomosic/Boxfish).

-Example of the engine running [here](https://totomosic.github.io). (built to WebAssembly with Emscripten - slightly older version)
+Example of the engine running [here](https://totomosic.github.io). (built to WebAssembly with Emscripten, note there is ~10x speed decrease compared to native code)

-Storm currently uses the same NNUE as Stockfish (future plans to train network independently).
+Storm currently can use the same NNUE as Stockfish (future plans to train network independently).
 For now you should download a network from [https://tests.stockfishchess.org/nns](https://tests.stockfishchess.org/nns) and copy it into the working directory before you run the program.
+Storm will default to a classical evaluation if no network file is found.

 ## Features
 - Bitboards and magic bitboard move generation